 Overview

-agentty is a terminal-first Agentic Development Environment (ADE), designed for building software alongside AI agents.
+agentty is an ADE (Agentic Development Environment) for structured, controllable AI-assisted software development.
 This project is built using agentty itself, including the docs and docs-site you are reading.

 It runs AI coding agents in dedicated AI sessions.